Marek’s Disease in Chickens: Symptoms & Protection

 In addition to vaccination, implementing strict biosecurity protocols in your poultry operations will reduce the chances of introducing Marek’s disease into your flock.

-• Always quarantine new birds for at least 30 days before introducing them to your flock to ensure they aren’t carrying the virus.
+• Quarantine New Birds: Always quarantine new birds for at least 30 days before introducing them to your flock to ensure they’re not carrying the virus.

-• Rodents and insects can carry diseases from one flock to another.
-Keep these pests under control to reduce the spread of infection.
+• Control Pests: Rodents and insects can carry the virus between flocks.
+Keep them under control to minimize the spread of the disease.

-Unfortunately, there’s no cure for Marek’s disease once it has infected a bird.
-If you suspect Marek’s disease in your flock, immediate actions are necessary to limit the spread and protect the remaining healthy chickens.
+Unfortunately, there is no cure for Marek’s disease once it has infected a bird.
+If you suspect that Marek’s disease is present in your flock, it’s essential to take immediate action to limit the spread and protect the healthy birds.

-• In some cases, euthanizing severely affected chickens may be the best course of action to reduce their suffering and prevent further viral spread.
+• Euthanize Severely Affected Birds: In some cases, euthanizing severely infected chickens may be necessary to reduce their suffering and prevent the virus from spreading further.

 Final Words